0xd3bs/encode-hackathon-spectral/README.md

 - **get_signal(df)**: Function to identify buy/sell signals of the asset through a moving average crossover strategy (this is the strategy that the user uses, by default).
 - **get_chat(system_prompt,user_message)**: LLM query function, based on the system prompt and user prompt structure.
 - **run_agent(ticker,period)**: Function to run the agent, on user-defined cryptocurrency (ticker) and at user-defined periodicity (1m/3m/5m/15m/30m/1h/2h/4h).

+### Disclaimer

+This repository was created as part of a submission for the Future of Blockchain University Encode Club Hackathon and Spectral's Bounty 2024.
+The code and information provided are intended for educational and demonstration purposes only and should not be considered financial advice (NFA).
+Any use of this project is at your own risk.
+We strongly recommend consulting a qualified financial advisor before making any investment decisions

 ---